 Any contribution of service, equipment, supplies, printing, space, or other property made by an individual, organization, or business to an organization, as distinguished from a monetary donation.
 In-kind services may not be included in an applicant’s cash budget or be used to match (part of) an MSAC grant, but may be described in the application as part of an organization’s overall operations.

-Learning Goals establish the intentions for student growth in content, actions, process, and progress for a given assignment.
-What is the learning intended by the end of this assignment?
-In a formative assessment design, Learning Goals are sandwiched between the Maryland State Fine Arts Standards and Success Criteria.
+The intended objectives for student growth in content, actions, process, and progress for a given assignment.
+In a formative assessment design, learning goals are sandwiched between the Maryland State Fine Arts Standards and Success Criteria.

 Maryland State Fine Arts Standards